 The causes of a stiff neck are most often just a bit of bad luck and the associated discomfort only temporary.
-If your stiff neck is persistent pain that isn’t obviously associated with any recent event, you might need some professional advice from a doctor.
+But if your stiff neck is persistent pain that isn’t obviously associated with any recent event, you might need some professional advice from a doctor.

 Whatever the cause, a stiff neck can be really unpleasant and some quick relief is probably what you’re looking for.